 If it isn't feasible to update the firmware, or if the problem persists, you can avoid it by using the Remote Control feature from the AMM to perform your deployment.
-For more information on this deployment method, please refer to "Remote installation of Windows" on page 108.
+For more information on this deployment method, please refer to Remote installation of Windows.